Why speak to a professional?

 The Initial Assessment

-Couples therapy using the Gottman Method begins with a thorough assessment over 5 appointments which looks at the relationship in detail.
+Couples therapy using the Gottman Method begins with a thorough assessment which looks at the relationship in detail.

 Firstly, there is a joint session between the couple and the therapist.
-The therapist will then speak with each member of the couple individually (appointments 2 and 3).
-In addition, couples will be asked to complete a number of questionnaires.
+The therapist will then speak with each member of the couple individually before all coming back together for feedback and planning.
+In addition, couples may be asked to complete a number of questionnaires about different aspects of their relationship.

 A Constructivist Perspective